fdserr/rr/README.md

 Read: apply `apply` to `action1` and the `initial-state`; then apply `apply` to `action2` and the previous resulting state; then apply `apply`... when the list is exhausted (reduced), the returned value is the `current-state`.
 As "universal and expressive" as it gets.

 This simple and powerful concept is being highly popularized by [Redux JS](http://redux.js.org/), inspired by [Elm Architecture](https://guide.elm-lang.org/architecture/).

-rr aims to push it a bit further in matter of ease of use, robustness and expressiveness ("rr" stands for "redux redux").

 ## Status